burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

     This mechanism is called an [Argument-Dependent Lookup (ADL)](https://en.cppreference.com/w/cpp/language/adl).
 It's useful, for example, when calling some overridden operator on your type in a situation where you decide to define an operator in the namespace in which your type is defined itself.

     Some nuances I've come across: [https://stackoverflow.com/questions/45713667/unqualified-lookup-in-c](https://stackoverflow.com/questions/45713667/unqualified-lookup-in-c).
 Various nuances of working with namespaces are covered in ([1] B.10, page 924).
-Below, we will take a look into the main one.
+Below, we will take a look at the main one.

 2. A locally declared name in the local scope and a name declared with a `using` directive **hide a non-local declaration**.
 ```cpp